-Figure 3 shows and compares how CO_2 concentration is changing across the absorbers in the two cases.
-Apart from the obviously lower CO_2 slip with DEA promotion, there are several other noteable observations.
+Figure 3 shows and compares how $CO_2$ concentration is changing across the absorbers in the two cases.
+Apart from the obviously lower $CO_2$ slip with DEA promotion, there are several other observations worth noting.

 Firstly, regardless of promotion, the full benefit of using a semi-lean stream is realized in the bottom five metres of packing-the next 12 metres do absolutely nothing towards removing CO2.
-Also the benefit of promotion is fairly small in the semi-lean section (lower half of the plot) because the Fractional Conversion is already high there, thus, most of the DEA has already been converted to carbamate.
+Also the benefit of promotion is fairly small in the semi-lean section because the Fractional Conversion is already high there, so most of the DEA has already been converted to carbamate.